AuroraFr/NN_NLME/README.md

 ```
 The **S** and **Ab** trajectories are stored in the output file.

+The datasets used in the paper are in the folder data/

 ## Train on regular data + variance estimation (simulation loop)

 We run training and uncertainty quantification on multiple simulated datasets.
 For each dataset replicate: